AggelosTse/Chess_Winner_Predictor/README.md

 # Chess Game Winner Prediction

 This repository contains a machine learning pipeline written in Python to predict the outcome of a chess match (White wins vs. Black wins) using data from played games.
-It evaluates and compares three popular classification algorithms:
+It evaluates and compares three popular classification algorithms: **Random Forest**
-**1. Random Forest**
-**2. Logistic Regression**
-**3. Support Vector Machines (SVM)**
+,**Logistic Regression**,**Support Vector Machines (SVM)**

 ## Dataset & Feature Engineering
 The pipeline utilizes chess game metadata (`games.csv`).